aolivier23/skyline/README.md

     - Goal: Streetlights in a night scene
     - Emitted light in building textures
   - On last bounce, redirect rays to sky?
 Should work well except under awnings etc.
+- Game idea: Drone wars
+  - Need to render user model in many different cells quickly.
+So, don't put it in a cell.
+Perhaps I have a hook in the engine to pass in a userModel() function?
+It doesn't get intersected on the first test but is the first intersection on each bounce
+  - Or I could just deliver amazon packages during the Coronavirus pandemic.
+That way, I don't have to render people outside.

 ##Planned Features: